awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 If you want to list your board in AWS Partner Device Catalog, the SKU you specify here must match the SKU that you use in the listing process\.

 `features`
 An array that contains the device's supported features\.
-The Device Tester uses this information to select the qualification tests to run\.
+AWS IoT Device Tester uses this information to select the qualification tests to run\.
 Supported values are:
 `TCP/IP`
 Indicates if your board supports a TCP/IP stack and whether it is supported on\-chip \(MCU\) or offloaded to another module\.
 TCP/IP is required for qualification\.